Competing on Price With Large Retailers

 One key issue when making a purchase is the price.
 Being a smaller business means you can’t get the same deal that giant superstores get, because they purchase large volumes.
 You can control the retail price on your end.
 Here’s one example of how to do that.

 You, as a small business owner, can make exceptions, while the large businesses can’t.
-You can cut your price on one item while making your profit on some other item.
+You can cut your price on one item while making your profit on some other.

 For example, you could go under the wholesale cost of a new computer by $100, and you could make your profit on a service plan that will cover the loss on the computer.

-Another approach is to get creative with packaging items together package deals!
-For example, offer a computer, a scanner, and a free printer with free installation when you sell an extended service plan.
+Another approach is to get creative with packaging items together, package deals!
+For example, offer a computer, and a free printer with free installation when you sell an extended service plan.

 Here’s an example of what Jack did: